Western Illinois University: Macomb Campus

 If you are transferring mid-year and have already completed your FAFSA, you will need to log on to FAFSA and add WIU’s school code (001780) to your application - this will send your current FAFSA to our office for review.
 Also make sure to contact your current school’s Financial Aid Office to notify them of your transfer.

-New transfer students who have earned a qualifying associates degree immediately preceding their enrollment at WIU are eligible to receive a one-year cost break on their tuition.
-Learn more about the transfer student cost guarantee online.
+In addition, new transfer students who have earned a qualifying associates degree preceding their enrollment at WIU may be eligible for a Western Commitment Transfer Scholarship.

 If you haven’t already, make sure to visit Undergraduate Admissions!